jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

     E    AttributeError: module 'functions' has no attribute 'function_a'

-  which I add to the list of :ref:`Exceptions` encountered
+  which I add to the list of :ref:`Exceptions<Exceptions>` encountered

   .. code-block:: python